damikun/trouble-training/README.md

 Please follow these steps if you want to understand it because of the connection between the parts:

+1) [WebHook backend](Doc/WebHookBackend.md) - I`ll show you how to create basic WebHook integration under .NetCore Backend for this demo.
-1) [Configure logging](Doc/Logging.md) - I`ll show you how to set up a proper distributed logging solution for .Net
+2) [Configure logging](Doc/Logging.md) - I`ll show you how to set up a proper distributed logging solution for .Net
-2) [Configure telemetry](Doc/OpenTelemetry.md) - I`ll show you how to properly set up Opentelemetry and Elastic APM.
+3) [Configure telemetry](Doc/OpenTelemetry.md) - I`ll show you how to properly set up Opentelemetry and Elastic APM.
-3) [Configure identity](Doc/Identity.md) - You`ll learn how to use the BFF pattern to secure your application.
+4) [Configure identity](Doc/Identity.md) - You`ll learn how to use the BFF pattern to secure your application.
-4) [Configure monitoring](Doc/ElasticSearch.md) - You will learn how to monitor the entire app stack (this depends on parts 1 and 2).
+5) [Configure monitoring](Doc/ElasticSearch.md) - You will learn how to monitor the entire app stack (this depends on parts 1 and 2).
-5) [Handle GraphQL Mutation errors](https://github.com/damikun/trouble-training/blob/main/Doc/GraphQL%20-%20MutationErrors.md) - You will learn how to integrate *6a* Union with Interface pattern.
+6) [Handle GraphQL Mutation errors](https://github.com/damikun/trouble-training/blob/main/Doc/GraphQL%20-%20MutationErrors.md) - You will learn how to integrate *6a* Union with Interface pattern.

 <br />
 <p align="center">